 The APA is tasked to develop, by 2018, common modalities, procedures and guidelines (MPGs) for the framework, building on experience from the Convention’s transparency arrangements and allowing for the afore-mentioned flexibility.
-These MPGs will eventually supersede the measurement, reporting and verification system established by the COP decisions of Cancun and Durban.
+These MPGs will eventually supersede the measurement, reporting and verification system established by the COP decisions of Cancun and Durban, in 2010 and 2011. .

 Facilitating implementation and promoting compliance

 The Paris Agreement also establishes a mechanism to facilitate implementation of and promote compliance with the provisions of the Agreement.
 The mechanism will consist of a committee of 12 members (to be elected by the CMA on the basis of equitable geographical representation).
 The committee shall be expert-based and facilitative, functioning in a transparent, non-adversarial, non-punitive manner.
 It shall pay particular attention to the respective national capabilities and circumstances of Parties and will report annually to the CMA.